-Our safeguarding commitment to child and vulnerable people
+Our safeguarding commitment to children and vulnerable people

-- We have developed policies and procedures to protect children and vulnerable adults from abuse
+- We have policies and procedures to protect children and vulnerable adults from abuse and neglect.

-- We take allegations of abuse seriously and respond effectively
+- We take allegations of abuse and neglect seriously and respond effectively.

-- We promote cultural safety for children and adults who identify as Aboriginal and Torres Strait Islander and from culturally and diverse linguistically backgrounds
+- We respect all cultures and promote a safe environment for children and adults who identify as Aboriginal and/or Torres Strait Islander and from culturally and linguistically diverse backgrounds.

 National Catholic Safeguarding Standards